 Campus Safety coordinates all public safety services with other key College, State, and local officials.
-Safety Officers do have a regular evening presence at the Rochester Campus and also are available via phone and email to assist with any issues at the Portsmouth Campus.
+Safety Officers do have a regular virtual presence at the Rochester Campus and also are available via phone and email to assist with any issues at the Portsmouth Campus which is staffed at all time the Portsmouth Campus is open.
 Safety officers are NOT sworn law enforcement personnel and do NOT have the power of arrest; however, they work very closely with the local police departments and other city departments.